How to Save 500 Calories a DayArticle posted in: Diet & Nutrition

 3. Eat Peanut Butter, Not Chocolate

 If you love chocolate, you’re going to crave it.
-But instead of eating a chocolate Bar* (with 220 calories, eight grams of saturated fat and 24 sugars), try snacking on a tablespoon of peanut butter, which is about 90 calories.
+But instead of eating a chocolate bar* (with 220 calories and 24 sugars), try snacking on a tablespoon of peanut butter, which is about 90 calories.
 Even 100% natural peanut butter (made entirely from peanuts with no additives) contains one gram of natural sugar.
-That, combined with the satisfying texture of and satiety of peanut butter, and you’ll satisfy a mandatory Lean Protein serving while you “indulge.”
+That, combined with the satisfying texture of and satiety of peanut butter, and you’ll get in some healthy fats while you “indulge.”

 *Nutritional information collected from Hershey.com on October 21, 2018.